JoshuaCoding/www.douglas-coding.com/README.md

 <body>
 <h1>My First Website</h1>
 <h2>How I Did it</h2>
-<p> My name is Josh, Grade 8, and this is my first website.
+<p> My name is Josh, Grade 8, September of 2017, and this is my first website.
 I have learned using one method,<strong>HTML</strong>.
 HTML stands for HyperText Markup Language.
 HTML is the code you use for website design and other website based activities.</p>
 <div>
 <h3>How I learned Coding</h3>
 </div>